rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

 **Wordy!
 Yes, wordy of bribery** - continued the Tiger.

-*Bribery?* - doubted the Turtle trying to understand what the Tiger tried to imply.
+*Bribery?* - the Turtle doubted the Tiger's usage of the language or what he tried to imply.

 *No Tiger...
 You meant Bravery* - corrected the Spider.